JimSeker/networking/README.md

 `TcpDemo_kt` (kotlin) is complete example with 2 fragments.
 One is the client code and the other is server code.  on 2 different phones/emulators choose one for the client and the other for the server code.
 It shows how to do basic network code.  they communicate via network socket.

-`WebVeiwDemo` shows how to use the webView widget.
+`WebVeiwDemo` (java) shows how to use the webView widget.
+Also uses menus.

+`WebVeiwDemo_kt` (kotlin) shows how to use the webView widget.
+Also uses menus.

 ---